robertbeal/docker-syncthing/README.md

         robertbeal/syncthing
     ```

-1. Using `--user` but without a matching host UID/GID so could cause issues:
+1. Using `--user` but without a matching host UID/GID (so could cause issues):

     ```bash
     docker run \